nus-cs2103-AY2425S1/ip/README.md

 >
 >2<sup>nd</sup> of the Flame-Chasers, Elysia.
 As you can see, I'm a girl beautiful like a flower.

-ElysiaPro will gladly to help you to remember things you need to do.
+Elysia will gladly to help you to remember things you need to do.
 She's,
 - text-based
 - easy to learn
 - ~~FAST~~ SUPER FAST to help